 The acerbic Brit and a judge on American Idol - famous for his put-downs - will leave the popular show after the current ninth season.
-Cowell, 50, will produce and judge a new talent competition, The X Factor, the American version of the top-rated British show.
+Cowell, 50, will produce and judge a conservative network Fox News.
+The move is seen by many as part of the 45-year-old's campaign to position herself as a 2012 presidential candidate.